 upper right corner of each item tells you a weight it can

 support.
-I've used the Velcro light weight strips for a
+I have used the Velcro light weight strips for a

 ceramic picture frame in my cabin with success.
 Just size the

-product to your needs and you'll be all set.
+product to your needs and you will be all set.